-As with other cancer-related symptoms, such as pain, CRF isn't necessarily an unavoidable part of your cancer journey.
+As with other cancer-related symptoms, CRF isn't necessarily an unavoidable part of your journey.
 Medical treatment, regular exercise, good nutrition, psychological support, stress management and other lifestyle changes can help you feel more energized and better able to cope with fatigue.

 The National Comprehensive Cancer Network has identified several factors that contribute to, or are intensified by, CRF:

 - Emotional distress